automeris-io/digitizeR/README.md

 Goals
 -----

 At the moment, this package only lets you start (and stop) WebPlotDigitizer, but eventually, I would like to add R functions that can communicate with the app in real-time (using WebSockets).
-A few examples of what is possible in the future is as follows:
+A few examples of what is possible in the future are as follows:

     ds <- wpd.getDatasets(app)                  # fetch all digitized data as a data frame. wpd.loadImage(app, 'my_plot.jpg')           # load an image file programmatically.